zagi/zagi/README.md

-# Hi 👋, My name is Michał Zagalski
+mi# Hi 👋, My name is Michał Zagalski

 ## I'm a Full-Stack Developer from Warsaw, Poland, with 8+ years of expertise in web app development, skilled in JavaScript, TypeScript, PHP, Python, Rust, and Java.
 Diverse tech stack, problem solver, and dedicated learner.
 Passionate about programming, blockchain, and a range of interests from 3D printing to free-living cat helper.
 Seems I'm a valuable asset to any team.